Anon-Planet/thgtoa/guide.md

 -   Can you create accounts through Tor?
 Yes, but expect some captchas and your phone number will be required

-ProtonMail is good ... but to appear less suspicious, it is simply better to also have a mainstream Google Mail account.
+Proton is good ... but to appear less suspicious, it is simply better to also have a mainstream Google Mail account.

-As ProtonMail, Google will also most likely require a phone number during sign-up as part of their verification process.
-However contrary to ProtonMail, Google will store that phone number during the sign-up process and will also limit the number of accounts that can be created during the sign-up[^399]'[^400].
+As Proton, Google will also most likely require a phone number during sign-up as part of their verification process.
+However contrary to Proton, Google will store that phone number during the sign-up process and will also limit the number of accounts that can be created during the sign-up[^399]'[^400].

 From my experience during my research, this count is limited to three accounts/phone numbers.
 If you are unlucky with your number (if it was previously used by another mobile user), it might be less.

 You should therefore use again your online phone number OR your burner phone and pre-paid SIM card to create the account.
 Do not forget to use the identity details you made up earlier (birthdate).
 When the account is created, please do take some time to do the following:

--   **(Trick)** Log into Google Mail and Go into the Gmail Settings > Go into the mail Forwarding options > Set up a mail forwarding to your ProtonMail Address > Verify (using ProtonMail) > Go back to Gmail and set the forwarding to forward and delete Google copy > Save.
-This step will allow you to check your Google Mail using ProtonMail instead and will allow you to avoid triggering Google Security checks by Logging in from various VPN/Tor exit IP addresses in the future while storing your sensitive e-mail at ProtonMail instead.
-This trick will allow you to receive all the e-mails from your Gmail address on your ProtonMail (or other) address without needing to login into your Google account (reducing risks of it being suspended, especially if you use Tor).
+-   **(Trick)** Log into Google Mail on desktop and go into the Gmail Quick Settings > See all Setting > Forwarding and POP/IMAP > Add a forwarding address > Verify (using Proton) > Go back to Gmail and set the forwarding to forward and delete Google copy > Save.
+This step will allow you to check your Google Mail using Proton instead and will allow you to avoid triggering Google Security checks by Logging in from various VPN/Tor exit IP addresses in the future while storing your sensitive e-mail at Proton instead.
+This trick will allow you to receive all the e-mails from your Gmail addresses on your Proton (or other) address without needing to login into your Google accounts (reducing risks of it being suspended, especially if you use Tor).

 -   Enable 2FA within the Google account settings.
 First, you will have to enable 2FA using the phone number.
 Then you will see the option appear to enable 2FA using an Authenticator app.
 Use that option and set it up with a new KeePassXC TOTP entry.
 When it is done, remove the phone 2FA from the Google account.
 This will prevent someone from using that phone number in the future (when you do not have it anymore) to recover/gain access to that account.

--   Add ProtonMail as a recovery e-mail address for the account.
+-   Add Proton as a recovery e-mail address for the account.

 -   Remove the phone number from the account details as a recovery option.